tetsushijp/AEP-Hands-on-Labs/labs/fsi/Foundations/Schemas.md

 ![Demo](./images/schemamixin12.png)

-18. On the Field Properties panel to the right add the follwoing FieldName = transactionID
+18. On the Field Properties panel to the right add the following
+      FieldName = transactionID
       Description = Transaction ID
       Type = String